AlB1111122/CS4125Mirror/design_doc.md

 ## Overview

-This app is an email classifer that automatically categorizes incoming emails into various categories that we have outlined
+This app is an email classifier that automatically categorizes incoming emails into various categories that we have outlined
 in our datasets from the labs.

 We're using multiple different machine learning classifiers like `logistic regression` and `gradient boosting` to classify